Bo Hickey: Professional career

 After failing out of Maryland, Hickey signed a contract with the Montreal Alouettes of the Canadian Football League.
 He played in several exhibition games in 1965 but did not make the team.
 Hickey was then signed by the Brooklyn Dodgers of the minor league Continental Football League, where he was coached by Pro Football Hall of Famer and Stamford native Andy Robustelli, and finished sixth in the league with 551 rushing yards on 135 carries along with eight touchdowns.

-Hickey was selected in the 14th round of the 1967 NFL/AFL draft by the St. Louis Cardinals.
+Hickey was selected 357th overall in the 14th round of the 1967 NFL/AFL draft by the St. Louis Cardinals.
 Hickey was cut by the Cardinals during training camp but was signed by the Denver Broncos on September 9, 1967.
 He played in 12 games for the Broncos, rushing 73 times for 263 yards and 4 touchdowns while also catching 7 passes for 36 yards and another touchdown before breaking his foot late in the season against the New York Jets.
 Hickey was released by the Broncos on July 23, 1968 after failing his physical.
 After his release Hickey returned to minor league football and played three seasons for the Westchester (and later Long Island) Bulls of the Atlantic Coast Football League.